 Both parties will also need proof of insurance in order to register the vehicle with ServiceOntario, as driving without insurance is illegal in Canada.

 Keep in mind that either the donor or the recipient will have to pay the fees and costs associated with the transaction.
-The ownership of a vehicle requires the new owner to pay for a vehicle permit, as well as a licence plate sticker.
-As of 2021, a vehicle permit costs $32 and a licence plate sticker is $120.
+Vehicle ownership, for instance, requires that the new owner to pay for a vehicle permit.
+As of 2022, a vehicle permit costs $32 and, if a new plate is needed, it will be an extra $27 on top.

-Gifting a car in Ontario is a smart play, providing a family member with a set of wheels without having to pay retail sales tax.
-In addition, you don't have to stress about the time and effort to sell your vehicle to a private party or haggle the trade-in value of your vehicle.
+Gifting a car in Ontario is a smart play, providing a family member with a set of wheels without requiring them to pay retail sales tax (RST).
+In addition, you save yourself the time and effort normally required to sell your vehicle to a private party (not to mention the haggling that’s usually involved).